An octopus named Wanda will soon say goodbye to Sidney - Sooke News Mirror

 Wanda, the giant Pacific octopus currently residing at Sidney’s Shaw Centre for the Salish Sea, has come by her nickname honestly.

-“We call her handsy,” said Kit Thornton, chief aquarist.
+“We call her ‘Handsy,’” says Kit Thornton, chief aquarist.
 “She really likes to play.
-She will leave sucker-marks, like hickies, on your arm after play.”
+She’ll leave sucker-marks, like hickies, on your arm after play.”

 This touchy-feely aspect of Wanda’s personality becomes obvious a little bit later when Thornton feeds Wanda shrimp frozen in ice cubs and entertains her with a ball and other assorted toys.
 As Thornton strokes the animal’s head, Wanda’s tentacles start to cling to Thronton’s bare arms and hands with outer tips touching the fabric of Thornton’s rolled-up sleeves.